Emerging Nuclear Energy Countries

 Vietnam's new Atomic Energy Law was passed in June 2008 and came into effect early in 2009.
 Under this, a national nuclear safety commission responsible to the Prime Minister for safety and licensing was established in July 2010.

 The Vietnam Atomic Energy Commission was established in 1976 and is under the Ministry of Science & Technology.
 A national steering committee with the role of Implementing Organisation, and including the representatives of the different ministries and governmental organizations, was established in May 2010 by the Prime Minister.
-Electricity of Vietnam (EVN) will be the company responsible for building and operating the plants, and will be the sole investor for the first two plants (each nominally 2 x 1000 MWe).
+Electricity of Vietnam (EVN) will be the company responsible for building and operating the plants, and will be the sole investor for the first two plants (nominally 2 x 1200 and 2 x 1100 MWe).

 There are plans to mine uranium in the central Quang Nam province, where resources of 8000 tU are quoted.
 Canadian company NWT Uranium Corp has been asked to help assess prospects.